Webilop/buddypress-user-language/readme.txt

 Tags: buddypress user language, localization, buddypress language switcher, buddypress language Requires at least: 3.0.1
 Tested up to: 3.5.2
-Stable tag: trunk
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Buddypress User Language is a Buddypress extension that allows users to set the language displayed in the back-end and front-end of your Buddypress site.
 The available languages are taken from the current theme and the wordpress installation.
 This plugin requires 'Buddypress' and 'User Language Switch' to be installed in order to work.
 The User Language Switch plugin can be downloaded from: http://wordpress.org/plugins/user-language-switch/